Digital Curation — MLIS Career Pathway

 MLIS Skills at Work

-The includes important trends and data that are needed to prepare for career advancement within the information professions.
+The MLIS Skills at Work includes important trends and data that are needed to prepare for career advancement within the information professions.
 The following information within the report relates directly to the digital curation career path.
-However, slides #12 and #13 showcase/highlight the skills most valuable to employers.
+However, slides #12 through #15 showcase/highlight the skills most valuable to employers.

-- See slide #25 to view sample job titles, job duties, job skills, and technology/standards for Digital Initiatives, Integration and Management
+- See slide #27 to view sample job titles, job duties, job skills, and technology/standards for digital initiatives, integration and management